gscanlon21/notes/content/notes/dotnet/visual_studio/_index.md

 ### Customizing the Call Stack
 You are able to customize the call stack window by right clicking on an item

-### View Value Returned By a Function
+### View Value Returned by a Function

-Step to the end closing bracket and view the Autos window, there should be a value that ends with 'returned'

-Can also add `$ReturnValue` to the watch window
+Step to the end closing bracket and view the Autos window, there should be a value that ends with 'returned'.
+Or you can add `$ReturnValue` to the watch window.

-Format Specifiers can also be applied. `$ReturnValue,nq`
+[Format Specifiers](@/notes/dotnet/visual_studio/_index.md#csharp-format-specifiers) can be applied to the `$ReturnValue` to alter how it is displayed in the output window.

 ### Step into Specific
 Allows you to step directly into nested function calls

 ### Trigger an Exception
 Use the Immediate Window to set a nullable variables value to null, use that to trigger a null reference exception when stepping though code

+### Format Specifiers (C#) {#csharp-format-specifiers}
+Format specifiers can be applied to any variable debugging display, such as the watch window or immediate window.
+To use a format specifier, enter the varible specifier followed by a comma and then the format specifier. `stringWhoShallNotBeNamed,nq`

+- `nq`

+  Removes quotes from the displayed string

+- `nse`

+  Specifies that the expression should be evaluated with no side effects if possible.
+If the expression must be evaluated instead of interpreted, an error will be shown.

+- `hidden`

+  Includes hidden members in the output.

+- `results`

+  For use with `IEnumerable` and `IEnumnerable<T>` types.
+Displays the results of the query expresion.